 Is Dental Sedation Safe for Kids?October 1, 2021 1:38 am

-Most adults feel dental anxiety to a certain degree, so it’s no surprise that kids are often anxious about coming into a dentist’s office.
-Some kids need extra care and consideration due to a mental or physical disability.
-Parents, guardians, and caregivers can feel confident that dental sedation is safe and painless with minimal side effects.
+Some children need extra care and consideration at the dentist due to dental anxiety or a mental or physical disability.
+Parents, guardians, and caregivers can feel confident that dental sedation is safe and painless with minimal side effects and can help your child have a positive experience at the dentist.

 Sedation is safe when administered by our specially-trained team at Safari Children’s Dentistry & Braces!
 Your child’s safety and oral health are our highest priorities.
-We closely monitor and assess your child during treatment and when receiving sedation to make sure they are stable and comfortable.
+We closely monitor and assess your child during treatment and when receiving sedation to make sure they remain stable and comfortable.babynamesdiary.com

 The American Academy of Pediatric Dentistry and state dental boards are in charge of sedation guidelines.
 The most common types of sedation are nitrous oxide (laughing gas), oral conscious sedation, and IV sedation.
 These types of sedation can make your child feel sleepy but do not render them unconscious.
 General anesthesia is the only sedation type where your child is unconscious.
 If you have concerns or questions about our recommendations, please let us know.